zodimo/go-plsql-statement-splitter/README.md

 A Go library for accurately splitting Oracle PL/SQL scripts into individual statements with precise boundary detection using ANTLR4 for parsing.

 # DISCLAIMER
-This project was created with the help of an ai coding assistent.
+This project was created with the help of AI assistance:
+- Development performed using [Cursor IDE](https://cursor.com), an AI-powered code editor
+- Project structure and development methodology based on the [VAN Memory Bank](https://github.com/vanzan01/cursor-memory-bank) framework

 ## Overview